 In some cases, a letter of invitation is required as part of the visa application for Canada.
 This is a letter written by somebody who already lives in Canada, who essentially vouches for the would-be visitor.

-A Canadian invitation letter strengthens a visa application, whether the traveler is applying for a business visa or a Canadian tourist visa at embassies or consulates (which is not a Canadian eTA).
+A Canadian invitation letter strengthens a visa application, whether the traveler is applying for a business visa or a Canadian temporary resident visa at embassies or consulates (which is not a Canadian eTA).
 Invitation letters do not, however, guarantee that the visa will be approved.

 Who needs a Canadian visa letter of invitation?
 How can you get one and what must it include?
 This quick guide provides all the answers.